Hierarchical Side-Tuning for Vision Transformers: Experiments

-As shown in Table~\ref{table: vtab}, we compare HST with the state-of-the-art PETL methods on ViT across all three splits of VTAB-1k, where the first column is the average accuracy on the 19 downstream tasks and the second column shows the average of tunable parameters.
-Specifically, HST achieves an average accuracy of 76.00\%, outperforming the full fine-tuning on 19 out of 19 tasks with only additional 0.9\% of the backbone parameters.
-Furthermore, HST surpasses SSF, LoRA, AdaptFormer, and NOAH by +2.9\%, +3.75\%, +2.9\% and +2.8\% respectively.
-Compared to existing approaches, HST demonstrates superior performance on VTAB-1K, especially with notable improvements of 6.9\%, 5.4\%, and 7.9\% on Clever/Count, dSprites/loc, and SmallNORB/ele respectively.
-These results strongly validate the effectiveness and parameter efficiency of our proposed HST method.
+\paragraph{VTAB-1K Benchmark} In Table~\ref{table: vtab}, we compare HST to other PETL methods using ViT-B/16 pre-trained on ImageNet-21K on all three splits of the VTAB-1k dataset.
+The results show that even with a relatively low number of trainable parameters (0.28M), HST achieves an impressive average accuracy of 74.75\%, surpassing all other methods.
+Moreover, as the number of trainable parameters increases to 0.78M, HST's performance improves significantly to 76.12\%.
+Remarkably, HST outperforms full fine-tuning on all 19 tasks, requiring only an additional 0.9\% of the backbone parameters.
+Compared to SSF, LoRA, AdaptFormer, and NOAH, HST demonstrates superior performance with improvements of +3.0\%, +3.85\%, +3.0\%, and +2.9\%, respectively.
+Notably, substantial gains of +6.9\%, +5.4\%, and +7.9\% on Clever/Count, dSprites/loc, and SmallNORB/ele highlight the remarkable effectiveness and parameter efficiency of HST.